Why do I do what I do?

 What are my results?

 Most of the time, my clients tell me in sessions how they’re progressing toward getting what they want.
 Sometimes, I see their successes before they do and part of my help is pointing out to them how they’ve changed.
 (Remember the forest?)
 I’ve also had clients that stopped before they experienced the change they wanted, and I believe I still helped them.
 In a way, we’re like a spaceship – a slight change in trajectory can make a huge difference in our destination.
 And some things simply take longer than others.
+Occasionally, clients find that my gentle and supportive style isn’t really what they’re looking for.
+I always welcome clients who are “therapist shopping”.

 Are you ready for something better?